When Day Ends and Night Begins

-Emmett nodded before glancing at me.
-"You coming too, Bella?" he asked.
+Emmett turned to me.
+"You coming too, Bella?"

 The rain was only a light drizzle.
-My eyes roamed over the wet stains on Edward's teal blazer and the dampness of his hair as he ran his hand through the thick auburn locks.
+I glanced over the wet stains on the shoulders of Edward's teal blazer.
+His hair was just as wet, red turned dark, almost brown.
+He ran his hand through it messily.

 I swallowed thickly and looked away.